msberends/AMR/index.md

 #### Latest released version

-This package is available [on the official R network (CRAN)](https://cran.r-project.org/package=AMR), which has a peer-reviewed submission process.
-Install this package in R with:
+This package is available [here on the official R network (CRAN)](https://cran.r-project.org/package=AMR), which has a peer-reviewed submission process.
+Install this package in R from CRAN by using the command:

 ```r
 install.packages("AMR")